shumin-li/myJavaProject/README.md

 * As a user, I want to save the search to MyFavoriteSearch
 * As a user, I want to review all my saved TideSearch
 * As a user, I want to delete some of my saved TideSearch
+* As a user, I want to be able to save my favorite TideSearch list to a file
+* As a user, I want to be able to load my saved favorite TideSearch list from a file